albert12132/albertwu.org/notes/contents/style_guide.md

 ### Profanity

-Don't leave it in your code.
+Don't leave profanity in your code.
 Even if you're really frustrated.

     # bad!
     eff_this_class = 666